MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 The following SQL Server and database permissions are configured automatically:

-- This account is assigned to the SP_DATA_ACCESS role for the content databases.
+- This account is assigned to the SPDataAccess role for the content databases.

-- This account is assigned to the SP_DATA_ACCESS role for search database that is associated with the web application.
+- This account is assigned to the SPDataAccess role for search database that is associated with the web application.

 - This account must have read and write access to the associated service application database.